debugmen/debugmen.github.io/_posts/2021-02-23-hacker_tools.md

 ## Part 2: Getting the Credentials

 Once you get the token, you can make any get request to the server.
-Reuests are going to made exactly the same because they need to be made locally through a proxy.
+The requests in my code are the same in the sense that they need to be made locally through their proxy.
 The only difference is we add a different header with our token.